dahak-metagenomics/dahak-taco/docs/Workflows.md

 a good pattern to implement this is to include a configuration dictionary for each application
-(such as `acme_widget`) that specifies whether to use a dockerhub/quay.io contianer image or a local container image:
+(such as `acme_widget`) that specifies whether to use a dockerhub/quay.io container image or a local container image:

 ```